Alcohol & Drug Rehab Center Near Providence

 Getting to AdCare RI From Providence

-Driving Directions to AdCare Rhode Island from Providence: Take I-95 South and continue straight for approximately 11.7 miles.
+Driving Directions to AdCare Rhode Island Inpatient Facility from Providence: Take I-95 South and continue straight for approximately 11.7 miles.
 Keep left at the fork to continue on to RI-4 South, following the signs for North Kingstown.
 Continue straight onto US-1 South for about 2.6 miles, and then make a U-turn.
 Continue for 1.5 miles and then turn right onto S Star Drive.
 Continue for 0.3 miles, and then turn left into the parking lot.

-Driving Directions to AdCare Warwick from Providence: Take I-95 South towards Warwick and continue until exit 28C, where you will merge onto I-295 N toward RI-2.
+Driving Directions to AdCare Outpatient Facility in Warwick from Providence: Take I-95 South towards Warwick and continue until exit 28C, where you will merge onto I-295 N toward RI-2.
 Take Exit 1B for RI-2 N toward Cranston.
 Keep right and follow signs for Warwick Mall, keeping left at the fork in the road.
 Then, take three consecutive left turns in quick succession to arrive at AdCare Outpatient Facility, Warwick, which will be on your left.

 Addiction Self-Assessment